 Many countries, like France and Germany, had very low birth rates after all the men were fighting overseas and women were working labor intensive jobs.
 These countries, and those in similar situations, started campaigns as a way to encourage motherhood and childbearing.
 France even gave awards to mothers of large families during this time, and mayors throughout France continue the tradition of awarding the Médaille de la Famille.
 Over time, Mother’s Day in these countries turned into a celebration of all mothers—not just the ones who were having a lot of children.

-- May 10: United States, Mexico, and most European countries
+- May 9: United States and most European countries

 - May 26: Poland

 - May 30 (Last Sunday of May): Algeria, Cameroon, Dominican Republic, Madagascar, Mali, Morocco, Niger, Haiti, Senegal, Sweden